StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 ## Create a case from a MISP event

+!!! info "Data transfer"
+    Data from the MISP event, such as observables, is automatically transferred to the case.

 1. {!includes/create-a-case.md!}

 2. In the **Create case** drawer, select **From MISP (.json)**.